echosatyam/Newsletter/README.md

-# Simple news Letter app using node js and express
+# Simple news Letter app using node.js and express.js